Codecademy/docs/content/kotlin/concepts/operators/operators.md

 ## Comparison Operators

-Comparison operators are used to compare two values and determine wheter they are equal, not equal, greater than, less than, greater than or equal to, or less than or equal to.
+Comparison operators are used to compare two values and determine whether they are equal, not equal, greater than, less than, greater than or equal to, or less than or equal to.
 Kotlin supports the following comparison operators:

-- '==' (equals to)
+- `==` Equals to: Returns `true` if the arguments are equivalent.
-- '!=' (not equals to)
+- `!=` Not equals to: Returns `true` if the arguments are not equivalent.
-- '>' (greater than)
+- `>` Greater than: Returns `true` when the argument on the left is greater than the value on the right.
-- '<' (less than)
+- `<` Less than: Returns `false` when the argument on the left is greater than the value on the right.
-- '>=' ()greater than or equals to)
+- `>=` Greater than or equals to: Returns `true` when the argument on the left is greater than or equal to the value on the right.
-- '<=' (less than or equals to)
+- `<=` Less than or equals to: Returns `true` when the argument on the left is less than or equal to the value on the right.

 Here's an example of how to use comparison operators in Kotlin: